madkoding/blog-madtrackers/_posts/terminos_y_condiciones.md

 ---LANG-SEPARATOR---

 Welcome to madTrackers.
-This document governs access to and use of the website, as well as the purchase of products and services offered by madTrackers SpA.
+This document governs access to and use of the website, as well as the purchase of products and services offered by madTrackers.
 By using our website and/or purchasing our products, you declare that you have read, understood and accepted the following terms and conditions.

 ---

 ## 1. General Information

-madTrackers SpA, hereinafter "madTrackers", is a company dedicated to the development and commercialization of body tracking devices for virtual reality environments.
+madTrackers is a company dedicated to the development and commercialization of body tracking devices for virtual reality environments.
 Our website and store are aimed at people of legal age or minors authorized by their legal representatives.

 Use of the site implies full acceptance of these Terms.
 If you do not agree with them, you should not access or use our services.